Kotiria language: Demonstrative pronouns

-Other Morphological Aspects of Wanano
+Other

-Gender coding of nouns is a morphological aspect discussed in the grammar of Wanano.
+Gender coding of nouns is a morphological aspect discussed in the grammar of Kotiria.
 Nouns with human referents are obligatorily marked for gender, most noun roots with human referents are masculine, otherwise feminine if marked by morpho-phonological means.
 The gender coding suffix -ko that appears at the end of the noun is feminine while -kʉ is masculine, for example phʉ-ko-ro (mother) and phʉ-kʉ-ro (father).
 Sometimes these endings can be reduced to o for feminine and ʉ for masculine.
 Examples of this are ~ducho-ro (grandmother) and ~duchʉ-ro (grandfather).

 A mass noun is a noun that has no plural form, not meaning singular but that it is an uncountable referent.
 For example, you cannot count water however you can weigh it to measure its mass.
-By adding the morpheme –ro to the root of a mass noun or verb in Wanano, it changes into a count noun.
+By adding the morpheme –ro to the root of a mass noun or verb in Kotiria, it changes into a count noun.
 Some examples of this are: ko (water) is turned into ko-ro (rainstorm) by adding –ro; tha (grass) is turned into tha-ro (field).

 Syntax

-Wanano is a nominative-accusative case system, this means that the subject of the transitive and intransitive verbs are marked the same way.
+Kotiria is a nominative-accusative case system, this means that the subject of the transitive and intransitive verbs are marked the same way.